Expand description

 correctly and to prevent modification while in use.

-does not modify any of the hardware registers.
+Creating a Dfll does not modify any of the hardware registers.
 It

-only creates a struct to track the Dfll
+only creates a struct to track the Dfll configuration.

-The configuration data is stored until the user calls enable
+The configuration data is stored until the user calls enable.

 At that point, all of the registers are written according to the